-If it is someone you like and can’t have, maybe you should try to hang out with other people on a date.
+If it is someone you like and can’t have, try to hang out with other people on a date.

 Social media has made it possible to meet daily; through posts, pictures, videos, etc. Paying attention to the online profiles of someone you like can get you more emotionally connected to them.

-Therefore, to stop seeing them, you should unfollow, unfriend, or delete/block them from your friends’ list.
+Therefore, you should unfollow, unfriend, or delete/block them from your friends list to stop seeing them.

 11. Discard stuff that reminds you of them

-If there are materials such as text messages, pictures, or video clips of the person on your phone or any other gadgets, you may want to delete them.
+If there are materials such as text messages, pictures, or video clips of the person on your phone or any other gadget, delete them.
 So that you don’t remember them anytime, you see those things.

 12. Redirect your affection

-Intentionally resolve to channel whatsoever affection you have for someone you want to stop liking to yourself.
-It doesn’t mean you have to be self-centred.
+Intentionally resolve to channel whatever affection you have for someone you want to stop liking to yourself.
+It doesn’t mean you have to be self-centered.

-But you may want to consider how much you can survive without them because, of course, you have been living fine before they entered your life
+But you may want to consider how much you can survive without them because you have been living fine before they entered your life.

 14. Concentrate on why you can’t be with them

-There are merits and demerits to almost everything and every endeavour.
+There are merits and demerits to almost everything and every endeavor.
 You seem to like someone for their good qualities, without considering their wrong sides.

 If it becomes imperative for you to learn how to stop liking someone, you should take your eyes (mind) off the person’s good qualities and analyze their flaws and weaknesses for a while.